Health and Wellness

 - Streptococcal pharyngitis (i.e., strep throat or other streptococcal infection), until the child has had two doses of a course of an appropriate antibiotic 12 hours apart.

 - Head lice, scabies, ringworm until after the first treatment (Exclusion is not necessary before the end of the program day.)
 Treatment may occur between the end of the program day and beginning of the next day—not requiring any exclusion.
+For Scabies, exclude until under treatment for 24 hours.

 - Chickenpox (varicella) until all lesions have dried or crusted (usually 6 days after onset of rash) and no new lesions have shown for at least 24 hours.